Magento Commerce 2.1.6 Release Notes

 Upgrading to this release can cause problems with image resizing.
 Please see Image Resize Issue with Magento 2.1.6 for an overview of these post-upgrade issues and our suggested workaround.

-We are pleased to present Magento Enterprise Edition 2.1.6.
+We are pleased to present Magento Commerce (formerly Enterprise Edition) 2.1.6.
 This release includes important performance enhancements for your Magento installation, especially for operations that involve the category page as well as image resizing.

-Looking for the Magento Enterprise Cloud Edition Release Notes?
+Looking for the Magento Commerce (Cloud) Release Notes?

 Magento 2.1.6 contains over 15 significant performance enhancements when compared to 2.1.5.
 Look for the following highlights in this release: